 You will not lose everything you own.
 A skilled bankruptcy attorney will apply statutory exemptions to protect most of your property from the trustee.
 In fact, the vast majority of Chapter 7 bankruptcies are NO-ASSET Chapter 7s, where you would not lose any property at all.

 A skilled bankruptcy lawyer will be able to tell you at a free initial consultation whether you will lose any property by filing a Chapter 7 personal bankruptcy.
 If you stand to lose an asset with which you are not willing to part, then you should consider a Chapter 13 bankruptcy (see below).

-Q: Why would I file for Chapter 13 bankruptcy if I have to repay all of my debt?A: The simple answer is that you may not qualify for a Chapter 7 (see below) or you may not be willing to lose an asset that would be liquidated in a Chapter 7 (see above).
+A: The simple answer is that you may not qualify for a Chapter 7 (see below) or you may not be willing to lose an asset that would be liquidated in a Chapter 7 (see above).

 Chapter 13 debtors must repay a certain amount per month to the Chapter 13 trustee for a period of 36 or 60 months.
 The amount that you pay per month is not directly related to the amount of debt that you have.
 The amount is determined by other factors such as the value of your assets, your monthly income, and your monthly expenses.
 Many Chapter 13 plans result in paying less than 20% of your overall debt.

 The other reason you may want to file a Chapter 13 bankruptcy is that you filed a Chapter 7 too recently.
 You don't have to wait as long to file a Chapter 13 bankruptcy after filing a Chapter 7.

 Q: How do I know if I qualify for a Chapter 7 bankruptcy?